 Less than five miles

-Our closest coastal villages Downderry and Seaton Seaton are a good place to head for, as there are a good choice of places to eat with wheelchair access.
+Our closest coastal villages Downderry and Seaton Seaton are a good place to head for, as there are a number of places to eat with wheelchair access.
 I’ve included everywhere accessible for good measure, but some places are better than others.

 In Seaton The Beach House has great views over the beach, a lovely ambience and extremely well equipped wheelchair accessible facilities, with a shower included for autistic children who wish to wash off any sand.
 The menus looked interesting, including a vegan option.
 My polenta cake was very tasty.